Darwinnn/crometheus/README.md

 # crometheus

+This a github fork of ezrast's [Crometheus](https://gitlab.com/ezrast/crometheus) with patches that allow it to work with the latest Crystal version (0.34.0 for now)

 [Crometheus](https://gitlab.com/ezrast/crometheus) is a [Prometheus](https://prometheus.io/) client library for instrumenting programs written in the [Crystal programming language](https://crystal-lang.org/).
 For the most part, Crometheus assumes a basic familiarity with Prometheus.
 To that end, readers may wish to skim the official documentation on Prometheus' [data model](https://prometheus.io/docs/concepts/data_model/), [metric types](https://prometheus.io/docs/concepts/metric_types/), and [text exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/#text-format-details).